LBerlin/NCFPS-MMA/README.md

 ## Documentation

 Descriptions and interactive examples of the included functions are available in the attached [documentation notebook](Documentation/Documentation.nb).
+Examples to get started using the package are also available in the [examples folder](Documentation/Examples).

 ## Installation